Generic Name: vemurafenib (VEM ue RAF e nib)

 Brand Name: Zelboraf

 Vemurafenib is a cancer medicine that interferes with the growth and spread of cancer cells in the body.

-Vemurafenib is used to treat metastatic melanoma (skin cancer).
+Vemurafenib is also used to treat Erdheim-Chester Disease (a rare blood cancer).

-Vemurafenib is used only if your tumor has a specific genetic marker, for which your doctor will test.
+Vemurafenib is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene), for which your doctor will test.

 Vemurafenib may also be used for purposes not listed in this medication guide.

 Vemurafenib is used to treat melanoma, but this medicine can increase your risk of developing other types of skin cancer.
 Report any new or worsening skin lesions to your doctor right away.

 Many drugs can interact with vemurafenib.
 Tell your doctor about all your current medicines and any you start or stop using